-THIS SPACE FOR OFFICE USE ONLY
+THIS SP PACE FOR OFFICE USE ONLY

-Date of Filing in State Engineer's Office
+Date of Filing in State Engineer's s Office

-Return to applicant for correcti ion
+Return to applicant for correction 1

 Corrected Application filed Map filed

-The applicant
+The applicant of

-of City of Town

 Street Address or P.O.
 Box City of Town

 State and ZIP Code hereby make(s) application to establish and operate a project to

-recharge, store and recover water under erground.
+recharge, store and recover water underg round.
 (If applicant is a corporation, give date and place of

-incorporation; if a co-partnership or ass sociation, give names of members.)
+incorporation; if a co-partnership or association ciation, give names of members.)

-For all items below, attach additional s heets or supporting documentation as needed.
+For all items below, attach additional sheets or supporting documentation as needed.

 1. Project Location

-a) Area of Active Management, Ground dwater Basin or Subbasin in which the project will be operated:
+a) Area of Active Management, Groundwater Basin or Subbasin in which the project will be operated:

 b) Legal Description of the location of the proposed project:

-c) Name and address of the owner of the he land on which the project will be operated:
+c) Name and address of the owner of the land on which the project will be operated:

 2. Project Description

 a) General description of project and proposed works:

 b) Plan of operation:

+a) Canacity:

 c) Capacity:

 d) Proposed duration of the permit:

-2. Comp.
-1.124

 3. Capability

 a) Financial:

 b) Technical:

 4. Water Resources

 a) Legal basis for acquiring and using the water proposed to be recharged:

-a) Legal basis for acquiring and using the water proposed to be recharged.

 b) Source of water proposed to be recharged:

 c) Annual quantity of water proposed to be recharged:

 d) Quality of the water proposed to be recharged and quality of the receiving water:

-5. Hydrologic e Study:
+5. Hydrologic Study: \\\\\

-6. Additional Supporting Information:
+6. Additional Supporting Information: \\\\\

 Type or print name clearly

+Email address

+Phone No.

+Ext.

-Email address Signature, applicant or agent
+APPLICATION MUST BE SIGNED BY THE APPLICANT OR AGENT Signature, applicant or agent

-Phone No. Ext.
 Company Name

-APPLICATION MUST BE SIGNED BY THE APPLICANT OR AGENT Street address or P.O.
+Street address or P.O.
 Box

 City, State, ZIP Code